anthol42/MLSP-final_project/deep/experiments/experiment2.md

 (0: The price is lower; 1: The price is higher)

 **Failure case**: When there is really low or no volatility, the prices might stay the same, or almost the same.
-Because the visual representation of the image consist of quantized prices, small prices movment are aligned on the same pixel row, meaning that the model cannot see the difference.
+Because the visual representation of the image consist of quantized prices, small prices movement are aligned on the same pixel row, meaning that the model cannot see the difference.
 In those cases, the model cannot guess if the price went up or down.